Distribution

 Usage

-- In the Validation Mode, select Main Menu > Tools > Compare > Distribution.
+Main Menu > Tools > Compare > Distribution. -

-- Then, a pop-up window prompts you to select two files, which must each contain the Log-Loss values for each record of a dataset..
+Then a pop-up window prompts you to select two files; each must contain Log-Loss values for each record in a dataset.

-- Select the previously edited files via the dialogue box and click Compare.
+Select the previously edited files via the dialog box and click Compare.

 Results